The requested session access is denied Server 2012 R2

 Step 7.
 Now the user is been added successfully.

 Way 3.
-Try a free & professional alternative to RDP -- AnyViewer
+Try a free & safe third-party remote access software

 Don’t hesitate!
-Click on the blue button to get it and experience right now!
+Click on the blue button to get it and experience it right now!

 Step 3.
 Then you can see you successfully logged in to AnyViewer.
 Your device will automatically be assigned to the account you've logged in to.

 Step 4.
-If you have logged in to the same AnyViewer account on the two devices, then you can achieve a direct connection by the remote computer and then click “Remote control”.
+Make sure that you have signed in to the same account on the other computer, then you can achieve a direct connection by the remote computer and then click “Remote control”.

 If you don’t need to access the remote computer regularly and there is someone to accept the request, you can send a remote control to the remote computer.

 Step 1.
-On your computer, go to "Connect", input the device ID of your friend's computer and click "Connect".
+On your local computer, go to "Connect", input the device ID of your friend's computer, choose "Remote control" and click "Connect".

 Step 2.
 Choose "Send a control request to your partner" and click "OK".